AI SEO

 AI SEO is the discipline of optimizing brand visibility in AI-generated responses.
 Classical SEO targets document rankings in search engines.
 AI SEO targets citations and recommendations in AI outputs from systems like ChatGPT, Gemini, and Google AI Overviews.

-On-Model SEO and Off-Model SEO
+AI SEO: On-Model and Off-Model Structure

 Concept introduced by Hanns Kronenberg (2025).